padamaranagen/Node.js/QA/README.md

 Answer : A </br>
 Explaination </br>
 Transform stream is a duplex stream where the output is computed based on input.

+#### 21 REPL stands for.

+A - Research Eval Program Learn

+B - Read Eval Print Loop

+C - Read Earn Point Learn

+D - Read Eval Point Loop

+Answer : B </br>
+Explaination </br>
+REPL stands for Read Eval Print Loop and it represents a computer environment like a window console or Unix/Linux shell where a command is entered and system responds with an output in interactive mode.

+#### 22 - What is Callback?

+A - Callback is an asynchronous equivalent for a function.

+B - Callback is a technique in which a method call back the caller method.

+C - Both of the above.

+D - None of the above.

+Answer : A </br>
+Explaination </br>
+Callback is an asynchronous equivalent for a function.

+#### 23 - Which of the following is true about writable stream?

+A - writable stream is used for write operation.

+B - Output of readable stream can be input to a writable stream.

+C - Both of the above.

+D - None of the above.

+Answer : C </br>
+Explaination </br>
+Writable stream is used for write operation and it can take output of readable stream as input.

+#### 24 - Which of the following is true about Chaining streams?

+A - Chanining is a mechanism to connect output of one stream to another stream and create a chain of multiple stream operations.

+B - Chanining is normally used with piping operations.

+C - Both of the above.

+D - None of the above.

+Answer : C </br>
+Explaination </br>
+Chanining is a mechanism to connect output of one stream to another stream and create a chain of multiple stream operations.
+It is normally used with piping operations.

+#### 25 - Which method of fs module is used to delete a file?

+A - fs.delete(fd, len, callback)

+B - fs.remove(fd, len, callback)

+C - fs.unlink(path, callback)

+D - None of the above.

+Answer : C </br>
+Explaination </br>
+fs.unlink(path, callback) is the method which is used to delete a file.

+#### 26 - Which of the following code print the endianness of operating system?

+A - console.log('endianness : ' + os.endianness);

+B - console.log('endianness : ' + os.endianness());

+C - console.log('endianness : ' + os.getEndianness());

+D - None of the above.

+Answer : B </br>
+Explaination </br>
+os.endianness() returns the endianness of the CPU.
+Possible values are "BE" or "LE".

+#### 27 - Which of the following module is required for path specific operations?

+A - os module

+B - fs module

+C - path module

+D - None of the above.

+Answer : C </br>
+Explaination </br>
+Node.js path module is used for handling and transforming file paths.

+#### 28 - Which of the following is true about internal binding with respect to domain module?

+A - Error emmitter is executing its code within run method of a domain.

+B - Error emmitter is added explicitly to a domain using its add method.

+C - Both of the above.

+D - None of the above.

+Answer : A </br>
+Explaination </br>
+Error emmitter is executing its code within run method of a domain in case of internal binding.

+#### 29 - Which of the following is true about fork methd of child_process module.

+A - The fork() method method is a special case of the spawn() to create Node processes.

+B - The fork method returns object with a built-in communication channel in addition to having all the methods in a normal ChildProcess instance.

+C - Both of the above.

+D - None of the above.

+Answer : C </br>
+Explaination </br>
+The fork() method method is a special case of the spawn() to create Node processes.
+It returns object with a built-in communication channel in addition to having all the methods in a normal ChildProcess instance.

+#### 30 - A stream fires end event when there is no more data to read.

+A - true

+B - false

+Answer : A </br>
+Explaination </br>
+A stream fires end event when there is no more data to read.